 But it could be that people who use a financial adviser are really interested in and working at doing the best they can financially.
-They might do better than others even if they didn’t use a financial adviser, just because of the type of people they are.
+They might do better than others even if they weren’t using a financial adviser, just because of the type of people they are.

 The truth is probably somewhere in the middle.
 People who use financial advisers are most likely trying to do the best for themselves.
-They are also most likely receptive to advice.
+They’re also most likely receptive to advice.

 If you are trying to do the best you can financially and are receptive to advice on how to do so, then working with a financial adviser could be a great option.